fourieraudio/docs/docs/manual/transform.client/library/plugins/plugins.md

 ### VSTi

 Whilst we support VST3s, your VSTis won't get past our plugin scanner, sorry.
-They run a tight ship, and if you're name isn't VST3, you're not getting in.
+They run a tight ship, and if your name isn't VST3, you're not getting in.

 ### Multi-channel